Greenlight logo

 How to apply to jobs as a teen

-Now that you know what type of job you’re looking for — here’s what you’ll need in order to apply for jobs and internships.
+Once you know what type of job you’re looking for, here’s what you’ll need to apply for jobs and internships.

-A resume is typically a one-page document that includes a brief overview, usually a bulleted list, of all of your skills, accomplishments, related coursework and work experience.
-Employers typically require candidates to submit their resumes (sometimes with a cover letter) to apply for a job.
-Resumes are brief, straightforward and follow a specific format.
+A resume is typically a one-page document that includes a brief overview, usually a bulleted list, of your skills, accomplishments, related coursework, and work experience.
+Most employers require candidates to submit resumes (sometimes with a cover letter) to apply for a job.
+Resumes are brief, straightforward, and follow a specific format.

-A cover letter is a one-page document that explains your qualifications and experiences in more detail — almost like a mini-essay.
-Cover letters are written in paragraph form to convey a story about why you feel you’re right for this particular job.
-A cover letter and resume go hand-in-hand when it comes to job applications.
+A cover letter is a short (but still formal) message that highlights your qualifications and experiences in more detail — almost like a mini-essay.
+Cover letters are written in paragraph form to convey a story about why you feel you’re right for this specific job.

 Pro tip: There are tons of free resume and cover letter templates online.
 No need to build it from scratch.

-Most jobs will require you to have one or more interviews before you are offered a position.
-This means you’ll have to prepare for questions relating to your skills, such as your strengths and capabilities.
-For example, if you’re interviewing for a cashier position, they might ask you if you’re good at basic math since you’ll be handling money.
+Most jobs will require you to have one or more interviews before you’re offered a position.
+This means you’ll have to prepare for questions about your skills, strengths, and capabilities.
+For example, if you’re interviewing for a cashier position, they might ask if you’re good at basic math since you’ll be handling money.

 Ways to make money as a teen